DistributedCollective/zero/packages/contracts/README.dist.md

 ## **Project Description**

-  Sovryn ZERO Solidity Contracts is a full set of ZERO solidity contracts.
+  Sovryn Zero Solidity Contracts is a full set of Zero solidity contracts.
-  For interaction and integration with ZERO it is recommended to use @sovryn-zero/sdk-contracts package.
+  For interaction and integration with Zero it is recommended to use @sovryn-zero/sdk-contracts package.